History of virology: 20th century

 By the end of the 19th century, viruses were defined in terms of their infectivity, their ability to be filtered, and their requirement for living hosts.
-Up until this time, viruses had only been grown in plants and animals, but in 1906, Ross Granville Harrison (1870–1959) invented a method for growing tissue in lymph, and, in 1913, E Steinhardt, C Israeli, and RA Lambert used this method to grow vaccinia virus in fragments of guinea pig corneal tissue.
-In 1928, HB and MC Maitland grew vaccinia virus in suspensions of minced hens' kidneys.
+Up until this time, viruses had only been grown in plants and animals, but in 1906, Ross Granville Harrison (1870–1959) invented a method for growing tissue in lymph, and, in 1913, E. Steinhardt, C. Israeli, and R. A. Lambert used this method to grow vaccinia virus in fragments of guinea pig corneal tissue.
+In 1928, H. B. and M. C. Maitland grew vaccinia virus in suspensions of minced hens' kidneys.
 Their method was not widely adopted until the 1950s, when poliovirus was grown on a large scale for vaccine production.
 In 1941–42, George Hirst (1909–94) developed assays based on haemagglutination to quantify a wide range of viruses as well as virus-specific antibodies in serum.

 Influenza

 Although the influenza virus that caused the 1918–1919 influenza pandemic was not discovered until the 1930s, the descriptions of the disease and subsequent research has proved it was to blame.

 The pandemic killed 40–50 million people in less than a year, but the proof that it was caused by a virus was not obtained until 1933.
 Haemophilus influenzae is an opportunistic bacterium which commonly follows influenza infections; this led the eminent German bacteriologist Richard Pfeiffer (1858–1945) to incorrectly conclude that this bacterium was the cause of influenza.
 A major breakthrough came in 1931, when the American pathologist Ernest William Goodpasture grew influenza and several other viruses in fertilised chickens' eggs.
 Hirst identified an enzymic activity associated with the virus particle, later characterised as the neuraminidase, the first demonstration that viruses could contain enzymes.
-Frank Macfarlane Burnet showed in the early 1950s that the virus recombines at high frequencies, and Hirst later deduced that it has a segmented genome.
+Frank Macfarlane Burnet showed in the early 1950s that the virus recombines at high frequencies, and Hirst later, in 1962, deduced that it has a segmented genome.

 Poliomyelitis

+Poliovirus was first isolated in late 1908 by Karl Landsteiner and Erwin Popper.
 In 1949, John F. Enders (1897–1985) Thomas Weller (1915–2008), and Frederick Robbins (1916–2003) grew polio virus for the first time in cultured human embryo cells, the first virus to be grown without using solid animal tissue or eggs.
 Infections by poliovirus most often cause the mildest of symptoms.
 This was not known until the virus was isolated in cultured cells and many people were shown to have had mild infections that did not lead to poliomyelitis.
 But, unlike other viral infections, the incidence of polio – the rarer severe form of the infection – increased in the 20th century and reached a peak around 1952.
 The invention of a cell culture system for growing the virus enabled Jonas Salk (1914–1995) to make an effective polio vaccine.